-A license holder must document compliance with the continuing education requirement through attestation on the license renewal application.
+A license-holder must document compliance with the continuing education requirement through attestation on the license renewal application.
 A licensee is subject to provisions of OAR 331-720-0020 pertaining to periodic audit of continuing education.

-Licensees notified of selection for audit of continuing education attestation must submit to the agency, within 30 calendar days from the date of issuance of the notification, satisfactory evidence of participation in required continuing education in accordance with OAR 331-720-0010, Continuing Education Requirements for Respiratory Care.
+Licensees notified of selection for audit of continuing education attestation must submit to the Office, within 30 calendar days from the date of issuance of the notification, satisfactory evidence of participation in required continuing education in accordance with OAR 331-720-0010, Continuing Education Requirements for Respiratory Care.

 Evidence of successful completion of the required continuing education must include the following: